Velthesez/Powershell-Base64-Base-Assembly-Loader/README.md

 # Powershell Base64 Base Assembly Loader

- this script is designed to download an assembly from a URL, load it into memory, and either list all classes in the assembly (if in debug mode) or invoke a specific method of a specific class in the assembly.
-The class name (ClassLibrary1.A) and method name (main) are initially provided, but you can modify them based on the requirements of the loaded assembly.
+ -- Description
+Download and Load Assembly:

+Retrieves a base64-encoded assembly from a given URL.
+Converts the base64 string to bytes and loads the assembly into the current PowerShell session.
+Debug Mode:

+Includes an optional debug mode that, when enabled, lists all classes in the loaded assembly.
+Invoke Specific Method:

+If debug mode is disabled, the script targets a specific class (ClassLibrary1.A by default) and method (main by default) within the loaded assembly for invocation.
+Output Information:

+Displays information about the loaded classes, methods, and results during execution using Write-Host statements.
+Usage:

+Execute the script by running it in a PowerShell environment.
+Optionally enable debug mode by setting (1 -eq 1) to explore all classes in the loaded assembly.

+ -- HOW TO USE IT
+* You take a file thats executable and you can use any EXE to Base64 Encoder, put it in raw text format on any website that lets you do raw pastes
+* and put it where the paste.binger link is.